At Nottinghamshire Torch SCITT we pride ourselves on ensuring all our trainee teachers have an exceptional training experience.

 An undergraduate degree at class 2:2 or above, or equivalent.

-Your degree subject should be in physical education or a similar subject.
+Your degree subject should be in social sciences or a similar subject.
 Otherwise you’ll need to prove your subject knowledge in some other way.

 Grade 4 (C) or above in English and maths, or equivalent qualification.

 We’ll consider candidates who need to take a GCSE equivalency test in English or maths.

 Candidates are required to provide equivalency test certificates from a third party.

 A desire to teach and work with young people - ideally evidenced through some prior school experience

 Effective communication skills - confidence and the ability to relate to children and young adults

 Creativity - the ability to think differently to devise interesting and engaging lessons